 This meeting will be held in conjunction with LSNA’s 201p Membership Assembly at Hilton Baton Rouge Capitol Center, 201 Lafayette Street, Baton Rouge, LA 70801.
 More details to be released in early 2019

 As per the by-laws voting members are those contributors who make an annual contribution of $50.00 or greater.
-This year we will be collecting contributions at the annual meeting or you may mail to Elsie Meaux our current Secretary/Treasurer.
+This year we will be collecting contributions at the annual meeting, or you can pay online by clicking here.
+Additionally, you may mail your contribution to Elsie Meaux our current Secretary/Treasurer.

 In 2014 the revised by-laws describe the purposes of LANPAC as: